-IN our years of regression, the American press reinforced its constitutional freedom.
-It was imperfectly realized at the time what a remarkable victory The New York Times had won when it fought the heavy damages awarded to the police commissioner in Montgomery, Alabama, for an advertisement depicting the city's brutal response to blacks claiming their constitutional freedoms.
-The suit was nothing less than an attempt to suppress reporting and discussion of Southern racism; and it had a fair prospect of success since the Supreme Court had always regarded libel as a matter for the states.
-The success of the New York Times in persuading the Court, with the Sullivan ruling, that public officials should not be permitted to hide behind the law of libel was a stunning vindication of the role of the press as an agent of democratic change.
-Free speech was acknowledged as not only an individual right but a collective necessity.
-In the Pentagon Papers case the New York Times, joined with the Washington Post, established that there were limits to what the executive might suppress on grounds of national security.
+In our years of regression, the American press reinforced its constitutional freedom.
+It was imperfectly realized at the time what a remarkable victory the New York Times had won when it fought the heavy damages awarded to the police commissioner in Montgomery, Alabama, for an advertisement depicting the city's brutal response to blacks claiming their constitutional freedoms.
+The suit was nothing less than an at attempt to suppress reporting and discussion of Southern racism; and it had a fair prospect of success since the Supreme Court had always regarded libel as a matter for the states.
+The success of the New York Times in persuading the Court that public officials should not be permitted to hide behind the law of libel was a stunning vindication of the role of the press as an agent of democratic change.
+Free speech was acknowledged as not only an individual right but a collecrtive necessity.
+In the Pentagon Papers case the New York Times joined with the Washington Post established that there were limits to what the executive might suppress on grounds of national security.

-The most glaring British comparison with the United States has lain, of course, in the use of ex-parte injunctions.
-In epochal cases, the American judiciary has stayed faithful to the great English jurist Blackstone: 'The liberty of the press is indeed essential to the nature of a free state; but this consists in laying no previous restraints upon publication.
-Every freeman has an undoubted right to lay what sentiments he pleases before the people; to forbid this is to destroy the freedom.'
+The most glaring comparison with the United States lies, of course, in the use of ex parte injunctions, the subject of Iain Walker's thesis when he was at Queen Elizabeth Hall in this institution of higher learning.
+In epochal cases, the American judiciary has stayed faithful to the great English jurist Blackstone:

+@LM15["]The liberty of the press is indeed essential to the nature of a free state; but this consists in laying no previous restraints upon publication.
+Every freeman has an undoubted right to lay what sentiments he pleases before the people; to forbid this is to destroy the freedom."